nic-barbara/CDC2023-YoulaREN/README.md

 # CDC2023: Nonlinear Youla-REN

 This repository contains the code for our paper *Learning Over All Contracting and Lipschitz Closed-Loops for Partially-Observed Nonlinear Systems* submitted to CDC 2023.
-The code is built on the `RobustNeuralNetworks.jl` package **[provide link when public]** which implements the REN models.
+The code is built on the [`RobustNeuralNetworks.jl`](https://github.com/acfr/RobustNeuralNetworks.jl) package which implements the REN models.

 This code has been tested with `juilia v1.7.3` and `RobustNeuralNetworks.jl` version `v0.1.0`.